Google Cloud vs. AWS: A Cost Comparison Showdown

 A significant difference!
 Each one of the E2 machines is about 30% cheaper than its m5 counterpart.
 On top of that, E2’s qualify for CUDs, and m5’s qualify for RIs or Savings Plans, which provide further discounts:³

 Both Google Cloud and AWS offer potentially similar discount rates, and since the E2s are already cheaper at list price than the m5s, the E2s will be the most cost-effective option.
+In our comparison of the most popular machine types, Google Cloud is the clear winner from a cost perspective.

 Database Services